AdvanceTechMedia/AdvanceTechPodcast/content/guest/rdbtc.md

 Thumbnail = "img/guest/rd.jpg"
 #Pinterest = ""
 Instagram = "rd_btc/"
-#YouTube = "channel/UCocn-nd2NUfUvRmM-FP7UhQ"
+#YouTube = ""
-draft = "True"
+draft = "False"

 +++

-RD is a Bitcoin enthusiast and @ln_strike
-CMO, Words don’t always come easily for him but memes do.
-He's a contributor to [21ism.com](http://21ism.com)

-, and co-creator (1 of 9) of the #LaserRayUntil100K phenomenon on Twitter.
-He is one of the three Chief Meme Officers at Lightning Strike.
+RD is a Bitcoin enthusiast and a contributor to [21ism.com](http://21ism.com) .
+He is one of the three Chief Meme Officers at Strike, and co-creator (1 of 9) of the #LaserRayUntil100K phenomenon on Twitter.
+Words don’t always come easily for him but memes do.